ranfysvalle02/ai-self-attention/README.md

 ## Introduction

-In this blog post, we will explore the concept of attention through a Python code snippet that uses the self-attention mechanism to predict the next word in a sentence.
+In this guide, we will explore the concept of attention through a Python code snippet that uses the self-attention mechanism to predict the next word in a sentence.

 We will implement a basic language model that uses **self-attention** to predict the next word in a sentence.